 - Using a direct heat source (i.e. heating pad, hair dryer, etc.) to hasten thawing.

 What’s the best Way to Thaw a Turkey?

 Thawing a turkey in the refrigerator is widely considered the best method.
 The consistently cold temperature offers the least risk of harmful bacteria developing.
 Simply place the turkey in its wrapper on a roasting pan and set the pan in the refrigerator.
 It takes about 24hrs/5lbs of turkey to thaw.
 The turkey can remain defrosted in the refrigerator for another two days before cooking.

-Now that you know how to thaw a turkey safely and easily, the team at Lake Appliance Repair hope you have a healthy and happy Thanksgiving!
+Now that you know how to thaw a turkey safely and easily, the team at Lake Appliance Repair hope you have a healthy and happy holiday!